gdikov/SpikingStereoMatching/README.md

 In order to reproduce an experiment just select the desired in `main.py`.
 If you are interested in running the network on your own dataset, then see in `examples` one of the existing experiments and add your own `custom_experiment.py` accordingly.
-The input and output data is normally stored under `data/input` and `data/output` respectively.
+The input and output data is normally stored under `data/input` and `spikes` respectively.

 In addition to the evaluation presented in [1], you can find animations with the network output at [https://figshare.com/s/0d9fb146149b832ed8ec](https://figshare.com/s/0d9fb146149b832ed8ec)